David-Durst/embeddedHaskellAetherling/theory/Basic.md

 1. Seq To SSeq - `f === SSeq_To_Seq . f_sseq .
 Seq_To_SSeq`

 Using these core rewrite rules, we now show how to convert between operators in the sequence language and those in the space-time IR.
+We define **scheduling** to be converting from sequence operators to space-time ones with a slowdown factor.
-Each operator in the sequence language is rewritten as a semantically equivalent, fully parallel operator in the space-time IR.
+When scheduling, an operator in the sequence language is rewritten as a semantically equivalent, fully parallel operator in the space-time IR.
 This is a repeat of the Seq To SSeq rewrite rules.
 Then, this operator is converted to a less parallel one in order to trade off area and throughput.

 ### Map
-1. Sequence To Space - `Map n f === SSeq_To_Seq .
+1. Fully Parallel Scheduling - `Map n f === SSeq_To_Seq .
 Map_s n f .
 Seq_To_SSeq`
-1. Slowdown by `no` -
+1. Scheduling With Slowdown By `no` -
 ```
 Map (no*ni) f === (Nesting)
 Unpartition no ni .
 Map (no) (Map ni f) .
 Partition no ni === (Seq To SSeq)